The modern Western world is incredibly safe and prosperous.

 Despite the best efforts of the media to persuade you otherwise, our society is so safe that we now get our thrill seeking and risk vicariously from watching TV series like Breaking Bad, Game of Thrones and The Walking Dead.

-I’ve given up watching most TV but I confess I’ve just been re-watching The Walking Dead (free with Amazon Prime and no adverts messing with your head) which makes compelling viewing.
+I’ve given up watching most TV but I confess I’ve just been watching The Walking Dead.

 The Walking Dead is apparently the most watched cable show in history.
 That tells us something.
 If modern life was dangerous, we’d all seek escapism by watching a modern equivalent of The Little House on the Prairie.
 But we get more than enough comfortable domesticity these days, so its programmes that show real risk that now capture our imagination.